 The NordicTrack C700 treadmill was recently redesigned and is a very capable machine for entry level or moderate users who like a lot of extra features and capabilities.
 It features iFit Bluetooth capability as well as a new calorie burn meter, among other upgraded amenities.

 The C700 has a respectable 20 workout programs designed by personal trainers and a multi window LED console that gives you the standard information, such as time, speed, calories burned, heart rate and distance traveled.
 It also has a ¼ mile track graphics feature showing your progress.

 The specs for the NordicTrack C700 treadmill are:

-You do need to pay a membership fee to access it, but it's relatively cheap at about $99 per year...well worth it for what you get.
+You do need to pay a membership fee to access it, but it's relatively cheap at about $15 per month...well worth it for what you get.
 You'll find iFit on more and more NordicTrack treadmills these days.

-The NordicTrack C700 treadmill's 2.75 continuous hp motor is surprisingly durable and carries a lifetime warranty, and much quieter than on previous models.
-On sale you can get this machine for just under $800 and still get a number of different workout programs, which isn't shabby.
+The NordicTrack C 700 treadmill's 2.75 continuous HP motor is surprisingly durable and carries a 25 year warranty, and much quieter than on previous models.
+On sale you can get this machine for just under $800 and still get a number of different workout programs, incline capability and iFit technology which isn't shabby.

 The weight limit has dropped slightly to 300 pounds and the warranty is only 1 years for parts and 1 year for labor, but this machine holds its own when compared to others at this price point, particularly since you can subscribe to and use iFit if you like, giving you practically endless workout options for far less than the cost of a gym membership.